joobacca/joohan.kim/README.md

-# Person website of Joo Han Kim
+# Personal website of Joo Han Kim

 This project is realized using ReactJS, GatsbyJS and Styled Components.